IKaramitsos/SpaceInvaderGame/README.md

 Figure 1: Creating the SpaceInvader category in the System Browser
 </p>

 Category’s functionality is to group the code together as well as provide assistance that will be visible on later parts.
-As it can be noticed in the lowest part of the system browser(image) there is a comment about the Space Invader class.
+As it can be noticed in the lowest part of the system browser(image) there is a comment about the Space Invaders class.
 > [!TIP]
 > While building/programming anything in the Squeak environment, using comments will assist both the programmer as well as the people that will be sharing or presenting the code so it can be understandable even if a long time has passed.